 Program changes, course deletions/additions/changes can be submitted at any time and will be added to the graduate calendar when approved by Board of Graduate Studies.
 Please note, all additions, changes and edits to the graduate calendar are published once a year on March 1st.

 Colleague Manual: For information regarding Colleague, important Colleague screens, and how to use them.

 Graduate Calendar: Outlines the rules, regulations, curricula, programs and fees for each academic year.

-Schedule of Dates: A reference to the dates that effect registration, through to program completion for each term.
+Schedule of Dates: A reference to the dates that affect registration, through to program completion for each term.

 Office of Graduate & Postdoctoral Studies:

 Enrolment Services produces all transcripts, student letters (enrolment letters/completion letters) and completes all in person registration for both Graduate and Undergraduate students.
 Convocation is also a part of Enrolment Services.

 General enrolment inquires, transcript and letter requests: email@example.com

 Student Financial Services monitors and administers all student fees, payments and refunds as well as the Graduate Settlement.
 The graduate settlement is completed online, through WebAdvisor, must be completed by a certain date to avoid a late charge, and indicates how the student will be paying for their tuition (ie. through an award, payroll deduction, their own payments etc.).